kristofvc/ListBundle/Resources/doc/custom_templates.md

     {{ builder.renderValue(item, column) }}
 ```

 You can also render actions for every item.
-You do this by looping builder.configuration.actions.
+You do this by looping ```builder.configuration.actions```.
 The path that the action needs to execute can be rendered by the following

 ```twig